forieux/udft/docs/index.rst

    poetry add udft

-For better performance `pyFFTW <https://pypi.org/project/pyFFTW/>`_ is optional and installable with
+For potential better performance, `pyFFTW <https://pypi.org/project/pyFFTW/>`_ is optional and installable with

 .. code-block:: sh